-Orion users are able to receive software and welder setting updates via email.
+Orion users are able to receive software and welder setting updates via email or through a software update download option on our website.
 As Orion engineers develop new software with more efficient settings and/or features to help users have the very best welding experience, they will place the update on the Orion website for user to download.

-1. Download update ZIP file from website or email .
-2 .
-Unzip file, which produces files called "150Supdate.apk".

-3. Plug USB into computer then Place the

-files in the root directory of the USB thumb drive .
-(Do not place the files into any subdirectory or folder on the USB drive and do not rename the update file or the welder will not be able to perform the update .)

-- 4. Plug the USB thumb drive into the USB port on the back of the welder . - 5.
-If the welder isn't turned on, turn the welder on . - 6.
-Go to the Settings screen, by pressing the icon on the top right of the screen. - 7.
-Press the update button and choose to update via USB.
+- 1. Download update ZIP file from website or email. - 2.
+Unzip file, which produces a file called - "Update.bin" - 3.
+Plug USB into computer then Place the - "Update.bin" file in the root directory of the USB thumb drive.
+(Do not place the file into any subdirectory or folder on the USB drive and do not rename the update file or the welder will not be able to perform the update.) - 4.
+Turn welder off then plug the USB thumb drive into the USB port on the back of the welder. - 5.
+Turn the welder on.
+Update will run automatically. - 6.
+Once the update process is complete and reaches 100%, the system may reboot itself into the main home screen.
+Depending on the update, it may also no automatically reboot but wait at the 100% mark for the operator to manually reboot.
+Either way, it is important that the operator turns the welder off, removes the USB drive, and turns it back on at least once before using.

-8. A few popups will show up indicating the progress of the update.
-Once the update process is complete and reaches 100%, the welder will return to the main screen.

-Update via Wifi:

-1. Go to the Settings screen, by pressing the icon on the top right of the screen.

-2. Press the update button and choose to update via Wifi.
-(This will update the welder to the latest software available.)

-3. A few popups will show up indicating the progress of the update.
-Once the update process is complete and reaches 100%, the welder will return to the main screen.

-Chapter 10: Technical Specifications
+CHAPTER 10: TECHNICAL SPECIFICATIONS

-Orion 150s Pulse Arc and Resistance Welder
+Orion 250s Pulse Arc and Resistance Welder

-Weld Modes 4 (nano, micro, ultra, tack)
+Weld Modes 3

-Pre-Programmed Metal Settings 11
+Pre-Programmed Metal Settings 15

 Customizable Save Settings 50 (25 Arc & 25 Tack)

 Languages 20 + (Ask rep if we have your language)

-Display 8" Capacitive 10 point Touch Screen
+Display 7" Touch Screen

-Energy (Ws) 1-150 Ws
+Energy (Ws) 1-250 Ws

 Switching Power Supply 110/240VAC (Auto Detected)

-Weld Spot Diameter 0.5 - 3.5mm
+Weld Spot Diameter 0.5 - 4.25mm

-Footprint (L x W x H) 12" x 6" x 10" (30.5 x 15.2 x 25.4cm)
+Footprint (L x W x H) 11.5" x 7.5" x 8" (29.2 x 19 x 20.3cm)

-Weight 20 lbs (9 kg)
+Weight 12 lbs (5.45 kg)

-Stereo Microscope Magnification 5x
+Stereo Microscope Magnification 5x - 10x

-Chapter 11: FAQ / Troubleshooting / Glossary
+CHAPTER 11: FAQ / TROUBLESHOOTING / GLOSSARY